GDPR and TUNE

 Additional Roles and Responsibilities

-One of these steps is advising our clients on best practices and data cleanliness.
+Below are best practices to support industry alignment with GDPR data principles.
 When considering marketing efforts and GDPR, we encourage all of our clients to take into account the following critical areas:

 Assess How Data Is Legally Processed